CBC-UCONN/RNA-Seq-Model-Organism-Arabidopsis-thaliana/README.md

 -G Reference GTF available from public domain databases -o output gtf corresponding to expression levels of features of the sample

-Once we have ran this command through all our six samples (WT1, WT2, WT3, EE1,EE2 and EE3) we will have 6 gtf files corresponding to each sample with feature expression values.
-At this stage having 6 different gtf files is of no advantage as each may contain same novel transcript but labelled differently.
+Once we have ran this command through all our six samples (WT1, WT2, WT3, EE1,EE2 and EE3) we will have 6 gtf files each corresponding to one of the sample containng feature expression values.
+Having 6 different gtf files is of no advantage as each may contain same novel transcript but labelled differently.
 Ideally we would like to merge these 6 gtf files along with the reference GTF to achieve following goals
 - Redundant transcripts across the samples should be represented once
-- Known transcripts should hold their stable gene ID's assigned in Ensembl
+- Known transcripts should hold their stable gene ID's (assigned in Ensembl)
 - Novel transcripts present across multiple samples with different names should be represented once.

-The command we will use to achieve this is `stringtie --merge` and the command will be `stringtie --merge -p 4 -o stringtie_merged.gtf -G Reference.gtf listOfSampleGTFs.txt`
+The command we will use to achieve this is `stringtie --merge` and the syntax is `stringtie --merge -p 4 -o stringtie_merged.gtf -G Reference.gtf listOfSampleGTFs.txt`

 -p specifies the number of threads to use
--G Reference GTF available from public domain databases -o output merged gtf file listOfSampleGTFs.txt : This is a text file witn list of gtfs generated for the samples in previous step.
+-G Reference GTF available from public domain databases -o output merged gtf file listOfSampleGTFs.txt : This is a text file with list of gtfs generated freom the samples in previous step.

 `ls -1 ath*/*.gtf >> sample_assembly_gtf_list.txt`

-The command above is to generate `listOfSampleGTFs.txt` used in the `stringtie --merge` command.
+The command above is to generate `listOfSampleGTFs.txt` that will be used in `stringtie --merge` command.
-Once we have generated our merged GTF we can compare it with Reference GTF to get some stats on the stringtie_merged.gtf.
-So for our samples, all the above steps can be written in a script as shown below
+The merged GTF can be compared with Reference GTF to get some stats on the stringtie_merged.gtf.
+The above set of commands can be put together in a script as shown below,

 ``` nano stringtie_gtf.sh
 #!/bin/bash